Fury0us/autoname/README.md

 email name generation,
 password generation,
+middle name generation (or initial, to be decided by user),
+## Update 12/23
-middle name generation (or initial, to be decided by user), custom user name generator (based on generated name), and lastly, a desciption adder
+added a simple but realistic address generation mechanic custom user name generator (based on generated name), and lastly, a desciption adder
 (all future updates are theoretical)